IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Humphry_Davy" target="_blank">Humphry Davy</a>

+>“With most men, unbelief in one thing springs from blind belief in another.”

+>“We are obliged to regard many of our original minds as crazy — at least until we have become as clever as they are.”

+>“There is no greater impediment to progress in the sciences than the desire to see it take place too quickly.”

+>“Man is a masterpiece of creation if for no other reason than that, all the weight of evidence for determinism notwithstanding, he believes he has free will.”

+>“God created man in His own image, and in requital man created God in his.”
+[Paraphrased by [Kierkegaard](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard){:target="_blank"}]

+― <a href="https://en.wikipedia.org/wiki/Georg_Christoph_Lichtenberg" target="_blank">Georg Christoph Lichtenberg</a>

 >“You start with a random clump of atoms, and if you shine light on it for long enough, it should not be so surprising that you get a plant.”

 ― <a href="https://en.wikipedia.org/wiki/Jeremy_England" target="_blank">Jeremy England</a>